 A Typical Day as a Mediator

-For a mediator working in the home improvement sector, their typical day begins early at 8.30 am and their daily schedule will usually include the following activities:
+For a mediator working in the home improvement and renewable energy sectors, their typical day begins early and their daily schedule will usually include the following:

 - Setting realistic expectations – if a consumer has been left disadvantaged, their first point of call is often asking for compensation.
 Although this might provide an instant benefit to the consumer, it is not always the most appropriate solution.
 A mediator needs to find out the details from both parties and dig deeper to find out what the real problem is, not just what would provide instant gratification.